 If you’ve recently had a baby or you have young children, it’s likely you find it difficult getting to the gym!
 Well, if you’re feeling that you need to do something for you again, you can join an awesome tribe of women going through the same thing as you.
-NSM Discoverer Laura Loveridge tried Unearthed Vitality in Gordon.
+North Shore Mums Discoverer Laura Loveridge tried Unearthed Vitality in Gordon.

 Over the last four years I’ve had three beautiful kids, which has meant that fitness has been a bit on hold (despite my love of running and netball!).
 But with the kids a little older, I knew the time had come to stop “eating for two” and start thinking about the bigger picture; my overall health.